zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/c360_create_compute_ft.md

 ## Introduction

 This lab walks you through the steps to get started with setting up and connecting to a Linux compute instance on Oracle Cloud.
-You will also learn how to copy and deploy Graph Server and Client, as well as ADB Wallet on your compute instance.
+You will also learn how to copy and deploy Graph Server and ADB Wallet on your compute instance.

 ### What Do You Need?
 * Register cloud account